agilancan/Doohickey-Showcase/README.md

 # Doohickey-Showcase

 This is a public showcase of **Doohickey.ai**, the flagship marketplace platform I co-founded.
-The original repository is private, and this version is intended to highlight my work and contributions for portfolio and professional reference purposes.
+While the original repository is now publicly available [here](https://github.com/aj7774/Doohickey), this version highlights **my individual work and contributions** for portfolio and professional reference purposes.

 > 📱 Doohickey.ai was built as a **cross-platform marketplace** available on web, iOS, and Android.
 > 🌐 It was part of the broader **Doohickey company**, which also worked on other software initiatives.